-Hahnemann University Hospital announced on July 24 that it would be closing most of its training programs by Monday, July 29, with the remaining programs closing by Aug.
+Hahnemann University Hospital has announced that it will close most of its training programs by Monday, July 29, with the remaining programs closing by Aug.
 6. The hospital also released a detailed chart of how Medicare funding would be allocated to medical residents and fellows affected by the closure.

 William C. Boyer, DHSc, chief academic officer and designated institutional official (DIO) at Hahnemann, sent a memo to all institutional DIOs on July 24 outlining the process and thanking those that have stepped up to offer slots to the displaced residents and fellows.